mountainMeteors/mountainMeteors/README.md

 ## Usage
 ### Filling out a survey
+After logging in for the first time, user will be prompted to fill out a survey.
+This survey is designed to gather information concerning what the user is looking for in an apartment, for use in sorting the user's listings.
+User will always be prompted to fill out a survey if they have not done so previously.
 ### Adding listings
+After logging in, user will see a map of their area.
+User will have no listings by default, and may add one by clicking the Add button.
+User may add a listing's information manually, or may paste an Apartments.com link in the URL field, which will attempt to populate most fields.
+The exceptions to this are the Pets and Amenities fields, which must still be entered manually.
+When populating the fields via an apartments.com link, user must still click on the Address field to select the correction location.
+### Editing listings
+After adding a listing, user may click the pencil icon to edit the listing's details.
+Fields will auto-populate with the relevant information.
 ### Archiving listings
+If a user feels a listing is no longer relevant to them, they may click the trash can icon to archive it.
+All archived listings may be viewed by clicking on the appropriate tab, and may be toggled to unarchived as needed.
 ### Adding and viewing photos
+(To come)

 ## Requirements
 - axios 0.14.0